Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY ASYMMETRIC CASE: , Fully asymmetric case: q+ != q-, D+ != D-

 \subsection{Nonlinear regimes}

-An analysis of the relaxation times observed in the nonlinear regime is presented in Fig.~\ref{fig:NLtimescales_qqDD}, for $\delta=0.909$ and 0.1 and for valences 2:1 and 2:1.
+An analysis of the relaxation times observed in the nonlinear regime is presented in Fig.~\ref{fig:NLtimescales_qqDD}, for $\delta=1/1.1$ and 1/10 and for valences 2:1 and 2:1.
 Results obtained for the symmetric diffusivity cases seem to extend naturally to asymmetric diffusivities.
-In the purely nonlinear regimes, results from \Eqsref{eq:psiMinus}--\eqref{eq:Ctotqq} are still applicable, together with \Eqref{eq:RNLqqDD}.
-Qualitatively, at least for small valences, they result in a simple vertical shift of the exponential curve representing increased nonlinear capacitance, such that at small $\epsilon$ the curve coincides with the linear regime time from \Eqref{eq:tauRCqqDDlin_corr}.
-The shape of the curve will mostly depend on the valence ratio through the capacitance, as per Fig.~\ref{fig:Cqq}.
+In the purely nonlinear regimes, the capacitance computed in \Eqsref{eq:psiMinus}--\eqref{eq:Ctotqq} is still applicable and can be combined with the resistance from \Eqref{eq:RNLqqDD}.
+Qualitatively, at least for small valences, this result in a simple vertical shift of the exponential curve representing increased nonlinear capacitance in Fig.~\ref{fig:NLtimescales_qqDD}, such that at small $\epsilon$ the curve coincides with the linear regime time from \Eqref{eq:tauRCqqDDlin_corr}.
+The curve is most evident for the $\delta=1/1.1$, 1:2 case at $\epsilon = 0.01$ and is partially masked by high-weight diffusive time scales for other parameters.
+Its shape mostly depends on the valence ratio through the capacitance, as per Fig.~\ref{fig:Cqq}.

 In the unscreened ($v\to\infty$) fully depleted regime, the discussion for the symmetric and asymmetric valence cases still applies, with the \caveat\ that asymmetry in the diffusivities will affect the initial linear drag phase.
 The times from \Eqref{eq:tstarqq} must then be replaced by